 Ross graduated from Brown University and served as a Foreign Service officer overseas and in Washington.
 Kathy, an NYU grad, worked in television news production and public relations.
 We then joined forces as a brother-sister writing team, and wrote our first published book, a romance novel, happily under a pseudonym (which will remain unmentioned …)

 Since then we have moved into non-fiction.
 We’re the authors of many word-oriented books like New York Times bestseller You’re Saying It Wrong, That Doesn’t Mean What You Think It Means, as well as Very Bad Poetry and Wretched Writing.
 We’ve also compiled a series of bestselling quote books like Age Doesn’t Matter Unless You’re a Cheese and It Always Seems Impossible Until It’s Done, as well as the page-a-day calendar The 365 Stupidest Things Ever Said (now in its 24th year — with over 4.8 million copies sold) and its counterpart The 365 Smartest Things Ever Said.
+We also do a podcast, a sort of Car Talk about words, with NPR’s KMUW called You’re Saying It Wrong.

 Our work has received the attention of, or has been featured in, diverse media outlets including the New York Times, the Chicago Tribune, the Wall Street Journal, Cosmopolitan, the Washington Post, the Huffington Post, Bustle, the Atlantic Monthly, the London Times, and McSweeney’s.
 We’ve also been a guests on hundreds of radio shows and tv shows, including Good Morning America, CNN, Fox & Friends, and NPR’s Here and Now.